bowenyu066/language-shapes-reasoning/reports/experimental_setup.md

 All models receive problems formatted with language-appropriate prompts instructing step-by-step reasoning and a final numerical answer in the format `#### <number>`.
 We extract answers via regex matching and evaluate exact numerical correctness.

 For SOTA models on MMATH, we use a maximum token budget of 8,192 and evaluate across five languages (English, Chinese, Japanese, Spanish, Thai).
 For open-source models on GSM8K, we sweep maximum token budgets from 128 to 4,096 to analyze accuracy as a function of generation length, revealing how quickly models converge to their peak performance in each representation.
+More detailed configurations can be found in the appendix.

 ### Token Length Analysis